UdelaRInterior/ansible-backuppc-client/README.md

 - `backuppc_DumpPreUserCmd` and `backuppc_DumpPostUserCmd`: ssh commands for backuppc to execute the pre_dump and post_dump scripts.
 These variables are pre-defined according to previous flags, but can be overwritten.
 - `backuppc_sudoer` the commands authorized with sudo for backuppc user.
 This variable is pre-defined according to previous flags, but can be overwritten.

-- `backuppc_db_server_type`:  Three states variabale for a mysql or pgsql dump before backups. three possible values: pgsql, mysql or null.
-Mysql option defines a mysql user named backuppc with SELECT access to all bases.
-You must add yourself the scripts pre_dump.sh and post_dump.sh hereafter, using this user.
+- `backuppc_db_server_type`:  Three states variabale that defines eventual mysql or pgsql dump before backups.
+The three possible values are: pgsql, mysql or null.
+Behaviour of scripts and db backups are different for mysql and pgsql.
+Particularly, for MySQL you must add yourself the scripts `pre_dump.sh` and `post_dump.sh` that do the job of dumping databases, while for PostgreSQL these scripts are built form templates (and they dump only a database).
+For PostgreSQL rights on the database must be previously defined, while contrarily MySQL task assign database access rights to a given user.
+- For PostgreSQL, variables are:
+  - `backuppc_db_to_dump_name` defines the pgsql database to backup,
+  - `backuppc_db_dump_user` defines the pgsql user to access the database,
+  - `backuppc_db_dump_user_pass` is the password of the previous users.
+  Passwords setup and privileges of this user on the database must be set elsewhere in the playbook.
+- For Mysql, variables are:
+  - `backuppc_db_server_root_pass` must be set to the appropriate value if the mysql `root` user has a password defined.
+By default, the variable is undefined.
+It must be noticed that, in recent mysql/mariadb installation, at least in debian, mysql instalation doesn't ask for and doesn't ramdomly generate a root password.
+Debian maintainance is no longer done with a specific user and password, but with user root through a unix sock and not a tcp authenticated sock.
+If the variable remains undefined, mysql tasks will be performed using debian maintenance configuration.
+  - `backuppc_db_dump_user` and `backuppc_db_dump_user_pass` are the name of the mysql user and the correspondent passwword, that will be used when calling a mysql command from a `pre_dump.sh` or `post_dump.sh` script.
+This user will be given SELECT access to all bases, and will be configured ad the mysql user and password for the linux user that executes the backup scripts. option defines a mysql user named backuppc with .  using this user.
 For Pgsql option, the scripts are constructed from templates.
 The database to backup is indicated in the `backuppc_db_to_dump_name` variable

-- `backuppc_db_to_dump_name`, `backuppc_db_dump_user` and `backuppc_db_dump_user_pass` define the pgsql database to backup, as well as user and password to use in the script's template.
+- ,  and  , as well as user and password to use in the script's template.

 - `xfermethod`: (O) transfer method (rsync as default)
 - `more`: (O) hash with specific key/value (usefull for custom directives)